DataEssential/2020-04-cncf-rancher-meetup/README.md

 ## Rancher K3s on Raspberry Pi

 * To prepare the Pi, I just used [Raspbian](https://www.raspberrypi.org/downloads/).
-* On my Mac, I use [BalenaEtcher](https://etcher.io/) to transfer the zip on the MicroSD. *TIP*: [creating an empty file named SSH on the root filesystem enable `ssh` at first boot](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).
+* On my Mac, I used [BalenaEtcher](https://etcher.io/) to transfer the zip on the MicroSD. *TIP*: [creating an empty file named SSH on the root filesystem enable `ssh` at first boot](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).
 * All other steps are documented in the files in `k3s` directory.

 ## Minikube